 #4 Premier Carbon Fiber Heater

 If you have a large coop, you might be interested in the Premier Carbon Fiber Heater.
-This heater is a safe alternative to the traditional heat lamps.
+This heater is a safe alternative to traditional heat lamps.
 These heaters are strong enough to provide a cozy coop without the fire dangers.

 We also love that these chicken coop heaters last forever.
 A heat lamp needs replacing every month or so.
 But this Carbon Fiber Heater will last years.
 The downside is that these heaters need a little cleaning maintenance to keep them safe and functioning.